-The Babylonians policy that allowed exiled communities to be settled together rather than dispersed among the host population allowed the Judean identity to survive, in contrast the practices of Assyria, which had led to total assimilation over time of the “ten lost tribes”.
+The Babylonian policy that allowed exiled communities to settle together rather than be dispersed among the host population allowed the Judean identity to survive, in contrast the practices of Assyria, which had led to total assimilation over time of the “ten lost tribes”.
 This is known from the book of Ezekiel and confirmed by Akkadian tablets from al-Yahudu (meaning “the city of Judah”) and Nashar.
-They include many personal names, about eighty of which are Yahwistic (about 15 percent of the total).
+They include many personal names, roughly eighty of which are Yahwistic (about 15 percent of the total).
 This helps explain how the Judeans maintained social cohesion and developed new forms of leadership.
 Without a king, and with sovereignty in the hands of foreigners, priestly authority grew, and lay authority reverted to extended family leaders (i.e. “elders”).

 Scholars who think that the name “Israel” was first used for the northern kingdom believe that this is the period when the name, with it all the religious and social baggage, was adopted by the people of Judah, who had never previously considered themselves part of Israel.
 The intermediary role of Benjamin features prominently in this story.
 The direct evidence for this theory is thin, and it is not believed by those who favour the existence of an earlier unified Israel that split after the death of Solomon.